PrecisionGazeMouse/PGMWebsite/content/manual.md

 ## Installation

 [Install the latest release](install/publish.htm) using our installer.
 Next, if you have the eViacam, TrackIR or Tobii Eye Tracker, follow the instructions below to set them up.
 Calibrate each and run them in the background.
 Lastly, start the Precision Gaze Mouse program.
 After initializing, the status field should say “Running”.

+Some users have reported the need to install the [Visual C++ Redistributable for Visual Studio 2012](https://www.microsoft.com/en-us/download/details.aspx?id=30679) as well.

 ##### eViacam Instructions